 Each year for the next five years £1,000 will be distributed across up to five teams or individuals.
 At the end of the year an additional £1,000 will be awarded to the team/individual whose concept or product shows the most promise.

-Applications are open to undergraduates, graduates or post-docs affiliated with Trinity Hall or a Trinity Hall alumnus within five years of graduation.
-Teams must contain at least one member who fulfills the eligibility criteria.
+Applications are open to undergraduates, postgraduates or post-docs affiliated with Trinity Hall or a Trinity Hall alumnus within five years of graduation.
+Teams must contain at least one member who fulfils the eligibility criteria.

 How to apply